-(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
-Each company's gas infrastructure plan shall include interim targets for the department's review.
-The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
-The interim targets shall be for periods of not more than 6 years or at the conclusion of 2 complete 3-year walking survey cycles conducted by the gas company.
-The gas companies shall incorporate these interim targets into timelines for removing all leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
-The department may levy a penalty against any gas company that fails to meet its interim target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.
+(b) Until December 31, 2029, a gas company shall file with the department a plan to address aging, leaking, or unneeded natural gas infrastructure within the commonwealth for the purposes of promoting public safety, system reliability, system security, consumer protection, and income equity; reducing greenhouse gas emissions in compliance with limits and sublimits established in chapter 21N of the general laws; and reducing natural gas emissions.
+Each company's gas infrastructure plan shall include annual targets for the next 10 years for the department's review, which targets shall include separate subtargets for replacements, repairs, and retirements.
+The department shall review these annual targets to ensure each gas company is meeting the appropriate pace to advance the purposes of this section, reduce the leak rate on, and to repair, replace, or retire the gas company's natural gas infrastructure in a manner that improves public safety, ensures system security, promotes infrastructure reliability, protects consumer interests, advances equity, and on a schedule not inconsistent with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies.
+The gas companies must update the targets each year based on overall progress.
+The department may levy a penalty against any gas company that fails to meet its most recently updated annual target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.

-(c) Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure replacement of mains, services, meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; and (vii) any other information the department considers necessary to evaluate the plan.
+(c) Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure repair and replacement of mains, services, leak-prone meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192 and to align with applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; (vii) a comparison of eligible infrastructure repair and replacement in environmental justice populations as defined in section 62 of chapter 30 with non-environmental justice populations; (viii) a comparison of greenhouse gas emissions reductions from eligible infrastructure repair and replacement with other investment alternatives, such as electrification; (ix) an evaluation to support the selection by the gas company of a non-gas pipe alternative; and (x) any other information the department considers necessary to evaluate the plan.